danielbastidasr/recipesbook-app-angular/README.md

 # RecipesApp

-    This is a Basic project using directives, models, services, different components and even Usin validators in the Forms( Template-driven, Reactive).
+    This is a Basic project using directives, models, services, different components and even Using validators in the Forms( Template-driven, Reactive).

 ## Development server